-When I heard the tragic news on Monday night about Robin Williams' death, I couldn't believe it.
+When I heard about Robin Williams' tragic passing, I couldn't believe it.
 My mind immediately flashed back to my high school English class.
 I loved that class, and it even played a role in my decision to be an English major in college.
 It's probably because I had an amazing teacher, who helped me learn to appreciate writing, literature, and symbolism.
 She also introduced me to another great educator: John Keating.
 During sophomore year, we watched Dead Poets Society and had to write a paper about it, comparing this movie to John Knowles’ novel A Separate Peace.
 This sticks out in my memory for two reasons: It wound up being a 20-page paper (meaning it took a long time to write) and more importantly, I was incredibly inspired by Keating.
 He taught the boys about more than just poetry — he taught them about making the most out of life.

 As a way to honor what is arguably one of Williams' best roles, I've decided to round up 11 of the most inspirational quotes from this memorable movie.

 "We don't read and write poetry because it's cute.
 We read and write poetry because we are members of the human race.
 And the human race is filled with passion.
 And medicine, law, business, engineering, these are noble pursuits and necessary to sustain life.
 But poetry, beauty, romance, love, these are what we stay alive for."

 This is just too true.
 Sure, there are more practical professions, but it's poetry that feeds the soul.

 "To quote from Whitman, 'O me!
 O life!... of the questions of these recurring; of the endless trains of the faithless... of cities filled with the foolish; what good amid these, O me, O life?'
 Answer.
 That you are here — that life exists, and identity; that the powerful play goes on and you may contribute a verse.
 That the powerful play goes on and you may contribute a verse.
 What will your verse be?"